DerLando/Pixen/README.md

 ## Roadmap

 I will probably only work on this from time to time, when a feature feels missing for a tutorial I'm working on.
-A few fetures that would be nice to have already come to mind though, so here is an unordered roadmap
+A few features that would be nice to have already come to mind though, so here is an unordered roadmap

-- [ ] Different windowing libraries insteaf of just using winit as the default.
+- [ ] Different windowing libraries instead of just using winit as the default.
 Probably it would make sense to have those behind a feature flag and having the default implementation just take and write to a pixel buffer.
 - [ ] Support for input handling.
 Right now only the escape key is tracked to close the window
 - [ ] Builder API that allows to initialize an engine in multiple steps, which in turn will make the app code relying on this library more readable
 - [ ] Implementing scripting languages behind feature flags.
 This would allow hot-reloading of the pixel content generating code.
 - [ ] Compile to WASM, as a feature, which would allow using the engine on the web in an easy way.
 For this an example would be great, too.
 - [ ] Feature gated primitive drawing functions.
 By default only the `set_pixel` function should be available, so users can build their own drawing algorithms how they like.
 But it would also be nice to offer a few common drawing routines behind a feature flag, like f.e. *line*, *circle*, *rectangle*, etc.
 - [ ] Publish to [crates.io](https://crates.io).
 The name is still free and I should do it once I'm comfortable with the initial public API.
 - [ ] Built-in support for multiple color spaces, instead of everything assuming rgba under the hood.
+Might also include some default colors as well as color conversions and tweens through something like the palette crate